angleman/seic/Readme.md

 The app object has been slightly modified:
  * The listen method has been overridden to call listen on the spdy server
  * There is a broadcast(eventname[, args...]) method which broadcasts event to all app objects in all worker processes
- * The spdy server has been set with app.set('spdy')
+ * The spdy/https server has been set with app.set('server')
  * The socket.io has been set with app.set('socket.io')
  * The used express module has been set with app.set('express')